-The only reason I compare an oscillating multi-tool to an infomercial product is that it can do the same job that a lot of other common tools do.
+The only reason I compare an oscillator multi-tool to an infomercial product is that it can do the same job that a lot of other common tools do.

-Here are some examples of jobs you can do with an oscillating multi-tool:
+Here are some examples of jobs you can do with an oscillating multiple function tool:

 – Flush cutting door casings

 – Removing old grout and caulk.